Have You Any Room for Jesus?

 Music: Room for Jesus, by Charlie C. Williams (b.
 Sept.
 4, 1852; d.
 Sept.
 11, 1882)

 Note: Major Whittle, a veteran of the Civil War, later worked for the Elgin Watch Company.
 Then he committed himself to serve the Lord and became a full-time evangelist.
 His hymn has a powerful message, not only for the unsaved, but for lukewarm believers.
-For the utterly amazing incident that brought about Whittle’s conversion, see the first of the Wordwise Hymns links.
+For the utterly amazing incident that brought about Whittle’s conversion, see the first link at the botom of this article.
 (And imagine the joy of those two men meeting in heaven!)

 In 1959, college students, newly returned for the fall semester, decided to try answering a novel question: How many of them could stuff themselves in the Volkswagen Beetle of that day?